atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 In the next section when you create the new development AWS accounts, you'll specify this new OU.

-You can learn more about [AWS Organizations in Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/organizations.html).
+---
+**Note**

+Since you have the ability to move AWS accounts between OUs and modify OUs, you don't need to perform a complete OU design at this early stage.
+As you progress on your journey, you will evolve your OU design to suit your emerging needs.
+If you'd like to learn more about OUs, see [AWS Organizations in Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/organizations.html).

+---

 ## 3. Create Development Team AWS Accounts